 Outdoor Backsplash

-Outdoor backsplashes are exposed to harsh weather conditions, including rain, sun, and temperature extremes.
-The grout used in these areas must be highly durable and weather-resistant.
+Outdoor backsplashes endure a range of challenging weather conditions, including rain, sun, and extreme temperatures.
+The grout used in these areas must be robust enough to withstand these elements while maintaining its appearance and integrity over time.

 Epoxy Grout